eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 For example, if $A$ is the leader, and $C$ is the challenger, then $A$ will get 66 approvals, from the 66 voters who prefer $A$ to $C$. $C$ will similarly get 34 approvals, from the 34 voters who prefer $C$ to $A$. $B$ and $D$ will get approvals based on their matchup against the leader $A$. $B$ will get 52 approvals, from the 52 voters who prefer $B$ to $A$. $D$ will get 27 approvals, from the 27 voters who prefer $D$ to $A$.
 Hence, in this case, $C$ becomes the new leader, and $A$ becomes the challenger.

-If $B$ is the leader, then after an iteration of the leader rule, then after one iteration $C$ will be the new challenger.
+If $B$ is the leader, then after an iteration of the leader rule $C$ will be the new challenger.
 The approvals will be:

 | Candidate | Relevant Matchup | Approvals |
 |-----------|------------------|-----------|